Truong Giang's Blog

 www.trgiang.com

-I am a Vietnamese researcher based in Tokyo and a former ADB-Japan Scholarship Program (ADB-JSP) scholar, currently pursuing a PhD in Asia Pacific Studies at Ritsumeikan Asia Pacific University.
-My research lies at the intersection of International Relations theory and historical analysis.
-I study legitimacy, norms, and the historical foundations of political authority in international politics, with a regional focus on East and Southeast Asia.
-My current work explores how historical legacies continue to shape contemporary international norms and state behaviour.
+I am a Vietnamese researcher based in Japan and a former ADB-Japan Scholarship Program (ADB-JSP) scholar, currently pursuing a PhD in International Relations (Political Science) at Ritsumeikan Asia Pacific University.
+My research sits at the intersection of International Relations theory and historical analysis, focusing on legitimacy, recognition, and the historical foundations of political authority in international politics, with a regional focus on East and Southeast Asia.
+My current work develops the concept of “Authority in Abeyance” and a broader framework of recognition circulation to explain how political actors survive under overlapping international orders.
 I was appointed by the Mayor of Kawasaki City (Japan) to serve as a member of the Kawasaki Foreign Residents Representative Assembly (2022-2024), contributing to discussions on multicultural coexistence and local governance.